White Clay Creek State Park

-White Clay Creek State Park is a Delaware state park along White Clay Creek on 3,559 acre in New Castle County, near Newark, Delaware in the United States.
-North of the park is Pennsylvania's White Clay Creek Preserve, and the two were originally operated as bi-state parks to jointly protect the creek, but now they operate separately.
-The White Clay Creek is federally protected as part of the National Park Service's National Wild and Scenic Rivers System.
-White Clay Creek State Park offers 41 mi of nature and fitness trails which are open to hiking and mountain biking.
+White Clay Creek State Park is a state park in the U.S. state of Delaware along White Clay Creek in New Castle County, near Newark.
+North of the park is Pennsylvania's White Clay Creek Preserve; the two were originally operated as bi-state parks to jointly protect the creek.
+White Clay Creek is federally protected as part of the National Park Service's National Wild and Scenic Rivers System.

+The 3,559 acre White Clay Creek State Park offers 41 mi of nature and fitness trails which are open to hiking and mountain biking.
 The park also preserves a number of historic structures and operates a nature center.